 A staff member dealing with a case of student academic misconduct has a responsibility to ensure that there is no actual or perceived conflict of interest.
 Where necessary, matters should be escalated to the Investigator’s supervisor, who may choose to delegate the matter to another appropriate senior academic staff member.

 All information associated with reports, investigations and outcomes associated with individual instances of student academic misconduct must be treated as confidential and not released to any third party or external agency unless required by law or the student expressly consents to its release in writing.

 13.1 If a student is dissatisfied by a decision reached by a member of academic staff, including the Head of School, in relation to student academic misconduct, the student may seek a formal review of the decision by the supervisor of the relevant decision maker.
 This equates to Stage 2 of the Student Grievance Resolution – Governing Policy and associated Procedures.

 13.2 If a student is dissatisfied by a decision reached by the Deputy Vice-Chancellor (Academic), Dean of Graduate Studies and/or, Deputy Vice-Chancellor (Research and Innovation), or remains dissatisfied by the outcome of a formal review under 13.1, the student may lodge an appeal to the Student Academic Appeals Committee, in accordance with Stage 3 of the University’s Student Grievance Resolution – Governing Policy and associated Procedures.

 14.1 All relevant records at all stages of an investigation must be captured by all staff and should provide reliable and accurate evidence of business decisions and actions.
 All relevant records must be captured in an approved records management system, in line with the University’s Information Management Framework – Governing Policy.

-14.3 The Executive Deans each provide an annual report to Academic Board summarising academic misconduct statistics.
+14.3 An annual report will be provided to Academic Board summarising academic misconduct/breach of responsible research conduct.
 Parties involved are not identified in reports.